Edward Sapiano: Career

 In 2010, Sapiano was involved in the Ephraim Brown Murder trial where he represented one of the accused Gregory Sapleton who was charged with the murder of an 11 year old Toronto boy killed in the crossfire of a gang-related shooting.
 Mr. Sapiano secured the acquittal of his client, resulting in sign-carrying protests in the streets outside the courthouse by members of the public, including the deceased's family.
 Sapiano acknowledges Justice Brian Trafford who presided over the trial "for properly instructing the jury to not be overwhelmed by gang evidence and keep their eye on the ball — which was identification."
 Sapiano also criticized the Crown for calling expert evidence relating to Toronto street gangs which he said fostered "a trial of emotions rather than evidence."
 Insisting his client does not belong to any gangs, he credits the jury explaining that they were able to see "through the smokescreen of so-called gang expert evidence."

 In 2013, Sapiano was hired by Tom Samson's family, the bicyclist who was killed in a hit and run accident on his way to meet friends, to force the police to reopen the accident investigation which concluded Mr. Samson caused his own death.
 Sapiano wrote in a letter to the Toronto Police Service criticizing their investigation that "(a) drug-dealing criminal who is shot and killed during a deal gone bad gets a higher degree of investigative services from the TPS".
 The initial finding that Tom Samson ran a red light was ultimately reversed.

 In 2014, Edward Sapiano represented Eric Carty, accused of conspiring with Jennifer Pan, a notorious young woman who hired a hit squad to kill both her parents.
 At the time of the Pan killing, Carty was wanted for another, unrelated murder.
 Due to illness, Sapiano withdrew from the case and a mistrial was declared.
-Carty has since then plead guilty to the charge of conspiring to help murder Pan's parents.
+Carty has since then pleaded guilty to the charge of conspiring to help murder Pan's parents.

-In 2017, after a two and a half year hiatus from his practise as a result of an illness, Edward Sapiano returns to court to defend Michael "Classic" Davani who has been charged with first-degree murder for the murder of Andrea White on April 12, 2014 during a drive-by shooting.
+In 2017, after a two and a half year hiatus from his practise as a result of an illness, Edward Sapiano returned to court to defend Michael "Classic" Davani who had been charged with first-degree murder for the murder of Andrea White on April 12, 2014, during a drive-by shooting.
 He has been cited to be the first lawyer in Canada to practise while undergoing 10 hours of daily dialysis.

-High-Profile Cases
+High-profile cases

 Among Sapiano's high-profile cases include: